 The event is free, but there is a suggested donation of $5 for an individual or $10 for a family.
-Funds raised will go to Chester winter program scholarships for kids in need who want to participate in winter sports.
+Funds raised will go to the Chester winter program scholarship fund for kids in need who want to participate in winter sports.
 There are usually volunteers near the entrance with containers for you to drop donations into.

 I suggest making a day of Fall Fest – this event is not something you’re just going to want to “pop into”.
 As mentioned above, you can visit the vendors, take a little hike, grab lunch, listen to some tunes, grab a snack while the kids play on the playground and other activities, and then ride the bus back to your car.
-I like to make everything an “experience” – my daughter is going to love riding a school bus.
+I like to make everything an “experience” – my daughter LOVES riding the school bus.

 Food – There is food available for purchase, otherwise pack snacks or a picnic lunch of your own.
 (This is especially a great idea if there are food allergies/sensitivities in your family.)